September 29, 2021 2 min read

 It's always an exciting day when a new cafe opens it's doors, and especially so, when it's not just a cafe, but a bookshop as well.
 We couldn't be happier to announce the newest member of the Rumble family; The Chestnut Tree.

-Located in West Footscray, The Chestnut Tree is a bookshop and cafe, dedicated to being a welcoming community hub, with a proud focus on sustainability.
+Located in West Footscray, The Chestnut Tree is a bookshop and cafe, dedicated to being a cozy and welcoming community hub, with a proud focus on sustainability.
 For every book they sell, they plant a native tree in partnership with One Tree Planted.

 We had a chat with owner Reem, to hear about how the idea to open a cafe came about.

 What led you to start the Chestnut Tree?